 Ramapo – Rock Tavern 345 kV Line

-New York Transco is currently developing, working with National Grid, the New York Energy Solution (NYES), a proposed upstate to downstate electric transmission suite of projects.
+New York Transco is currently developing the New York Energy Solution (NYES), a proposed upstate to downstate electric transmission upgrade project.

 The New York Energy Solution (NYES) will implement transmission upgrades to relieve historic congestion on New York’s bulk electric power system, while enhancing reliability and facilitating clean energy resources in the upstate region to the downstate demand centers.

-NYES will retire, replace and upgrade aging electric infrastructure re-using existing utility rights-of-way and assets.
-Core components of the project include – a new 54-mile 345 kV electric transmission line from Schodack, NY to Pleasant Valley, NY, a new switching station in Schodack, and ancillary transmission upgrade work in Rensselaer, Dutchess, Columbia and Orange Counties.
+NYES will retire, replace and upgrade aging electric infrastructure re-using existing utility rights-of-way and property.
+Core components of the project include – a new approx. 54.5-mile 345 kV electric transmission line from Schodack, NY to Pleasant Valley, NY, a new switching station in Schodack, and ancillary transmission upgrade work in Rensselaer, Dutchess, Columbia and Orange Counties.

 - Update Aging Infrastructure.
-The new transmission structures would replace assets over 80 years old, with a minimal increase in average height and a more streamlined use of the rights-of-way.
+The new monopole transmission structures will replace assets over 80 years old, with a minimal increase in average height and a more streamlined use of the existing rights-of-way.

 - Improve Resiliency.
 The increased transfer capability will improve grid resilience grid during stressed system conditions and disruptive events.
 Additionally, the engineering exceeds minimum standards to withstand storm events.